 Here are all the best cashew recipes that show the versatility of this nut!
-Use them whole or blend them to make creamy dairy-free alfredo sauce or queso.
+You can use them whole or blend them to make creamy sauces, cashew butter, and more.

 Cashew recipes

 Looking for ways to use cashews?
 You’re in luck, because it’s one of the most versatile nuts there is!
-Not only do cashews taste great whole, they’ve got a secret magic trick up their sleeves.
-Soak and blend cashews, and they can stand in for dairy!
-Yes, they turn into a rich and creamy sauce that revivals the likes of sour cream and mayonnaise.
+Cashews taste great whole, but here’s a secret: soak and blend them, and they turn into a rich and creamy sauce that revivals the likes of sour cream and mayonnaise.

-Here are our best cashew recipes for using this delicious and nutritious nut!
-It adds plant-based protein to a whole host of recipes.
-Use it in creamy cashew cilantro sauce to top tacos or sweet potatoes, as a creamy vegan alfredo sauce, or mixed with spices in our spicy cashew lettuce wraps.
+As two cookbook authors and recipe experts, we love using this ingredient in our recipes.
+So here are our best cashew recipes for using this delicious and nutritious nut!
+Try creamy cashew cilantro sauce to top tacos or sweet potatoes, as a creamy vegan alfredo sauce, or mixed with spices in spicy cashew lettuce wraps.
 Oh, and did we mention our cashew queso?
-There are so many things to do with cashews…let’s get started!

 These aren’t enough?
 Outside of the recipes above, here are a few more with cashews that can help you use up a bag: